Exploring Cosmos Staking: A Guide to Staking ATOM

 Staking ATOM is straightforward.

-Unlike solo staking Ethereum, which requires you to set up a computer and learn technical code, you can perform Cosmos staking directly from your smartphone.
+Unlike solo staking Ethereum, which requires you to set up a computer and input technical code, you can perform Cosmos staking directly from your smartphone.
 This simplicity removes the barriers that prevent more people from staking.

 Here’s a step-by-step process: